HYF-Class22/agile-development-group4-all-about-trees/planning/retrospective.md

 - Share ideas
 - asking questions and help when needed
+- Work in an effective communicative

 ## Start Doing

 - Be committed and communicate openly about your schedule.
+- It is necessary to spend more time working and be more active.

 ## Lessons Learned

 - I've learned that good planning is key to build a website successfully!
 - Teamwork can be challenging when passion and commitment levels differ!
 - Low progress on the initial tasks, preventing the team from moving forward!
+- I have seen that you can learn new things by constantly trying.

 ---